yunfei-teng/PyTorch-Tutorial-Spring-2018/README.md

 ## Requirments
 Please install [PyTorch](http://pytorch.org/) as indicated.
 Please be careful about the *version* of Python, PyTorch and Cuda.
 I strongly recommend Python3 instead of Python2.
 Before you run the codes, check whether your machine supports GPU or not.

+## Run
+The dataset should be downloaded automatically.
+STL10 is a large dataset, and it may take several minutes.
+"""
+python train.py
+"""

 ## Thanks
 All the codes are inspired by [PyTorch official examples](https://github.com/pytorch/examples).